robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - Chrome, Firefox: view/navigate directories & and view files
 - FileZilla, FireFtp: Full operation, once proper configured (see above)
 - Finder: connects, but then locks in the attempt to display the top level directory repeating attemps to open new sessions.
+Finder needs full multi-session support.

 **Windows 10** (and Windows XP)